abbasiandev/DailyQuote/README.md

 6. **Local Storage**:
    - Managing user preferences and local data storage with Multiplatform Settings.

+7. **Time Management**:
+   - Using `TimeRemainingService` to manage countdowns and provide updates on time remaining until the next quote becomes available.

 ---

-## TimeRemainingService

-The `TimeRemainingService` is a core component of the Daily Quote application.
-Its primary purpose is to manage countdowns and provide updates on the time remaining until the next quote becomes available.
-This service ensures cross-platform compatibility by combining shared logic with platform-specific implementations for Android and iOS.